ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 2.2.
 Out of Scope

+   _Ticket 109_

-   Several topics and issues are specifically out of scope for the initial version of this work.
+   Several topics and issues are specifically out of scope for this work.
 These include the following:

    *  different treatment of messages that are not authenticated versus those that fail authentication;

+Herr (ed) & Levine (ed)  Expires 18 October 2021                [Page 6]

+Internet-Draft                  DMARCbis                      April 2021

    *  evaluation of anything other than RFC5322.From header field;